LOVE IS A MANY SPLENDORED THING

 Color, 102 min.

 Released: August 10, 1955 (20th Century Fox)

 Cast: Jennifer Jones (as Han Suyin), William Holden, Torin Thatcher, Isobel Elsom, Murray Matheson, Virginia Gregg.

 Producer: Buddy Adler

 Tagline: "In each other's arms...they found a love that defied 5000 years of tradition!"

 Based on the memoirs of Han Suyin, this is the story of an Eurasian doctor's tragic love affair with an American correspondent.
 Although the love story is the central theme, the film also touches on the subjects of the Korean War, communism and race relations.
 This film was the first of three in a new deal with Twentieth Century Fox.
 It was filmed on location in Hong Kong and was Jennifer's first film to be shot in the new wide screen technique called CinemaScope.
 It was a high quality production that utilized the local scenery to maximum benefit and the color photography by Leon Shamroy is breathtaking.
 The director was Henry King, one of Jennifer's favorites (he had directed her in The Song Of Bernadette).

 Jennifer is radiantly beautiful in this film.
-Her makeup (by Ben Nye) was incredible and gave her the Oriental look that was perfect for her character.
+Her makeup (by Ben Nye) was incredible and was perfect for her character.
 Her dresses were also lovely and the film won an Academy Award for Costume Design.
 The film received two more Academy Awards for Best Song (it was a huge hit, written by Sammy Fain and Paul Francis) and Best Score.